gudicm/snippets/cooks/C#/CSharp.md

 <details><summary>Virtual modifier</summary>
 <p>

     Virtual can be assign to a method or property, identifing that functionality can be ovveriden in derived class.
+With virtual keyword signal is given to compiler that during runtime ovveriden implementzation of member is to be called with most derived member.

 </p>
 </details>